ducksrfr/mac_admin/okta-workflows/readme.md

 ### Okta Workflows Templates

 You are able to download the `.flow` template files and upload them to your sandbox or production instance of Okta Workflows.
-The example flows use the Okta, Jamf Pro, and Jamf Classic APIs.
+The example flows include use of the Okta, Google, Jamf Pro, and Jamf Classic APIs.

 Most automations are in a parent/child flow pair.
 I suggest uploading all child flows first.
 The Okta Workflows import tool may prompt you to select a parent flow to associate with each child flow as they are imported.